fachat/csa-roms/README.md

 To build the ROM, just run "make".
 This build process for bootimg downloads the necessary ROM images from the internet, builds the boot loader, and combines everything into a single boot image.
 Then burn the resulting file "romimg" into a 32k (E)EPROM fitting the CS/A BIOS board.

-If you use larger EPROMs there, burn it at the lowest address.
+If you use larger EPROMs there, burn it at address range 32-64k (i.e. the second 32k).
+This is due to the BIOS board mapping the ROM addresses one-to-one into the lowest 64k address space.
+A 32k EPROM would be mirrored, but larger EPROMs need correct addresses.

 ## Files